Medley, Florida

 Medley is a town in Miami-Dade County, Florida, United States.
+The town is part of the Miami metropolitan area of South Florida.
+As of the 2020 census, the population was at 1,056.

+History

 The community was named after its founder, Sylvester Medley.
-The town was incorporated in 1949, but Sylvester settled the current town in 1905 and farmed there until his death in 1950.
+The Town of Medley was officially incorporated as a municipality on May 1, 1949, but Sylvester had settled the current town in 1905, and farmed there until his death in 1950.
 Located in the western part of the county, its primary tax base is industrial development, explaining its small population and high density.
 The town is home to a Rinker plant, one of its largest businesses.
 It is also home to the Titan America Pennsuco Cement Plant.

 Geography

-Medley is located 12 mi northwest of downtown Miami at 25°51′30″N 80°20′21″W (25.858307, –80.339141).
+The approximate coordinates for the Town of Medley is located 12 mi northwest of downtown Miami at 25°51′30″N 80°20′21″W (25.858307, –80.339141).

 It is bordered to the north by Hialeah Gardens and to the east by Hialeah.
 Doral is to the south.
 The Miami Canal forms the border between Medley and the cities of Hialeah Gardens and Hialeah.

 According to the United States Census Bureau, the town has a total area of 6.0 sqmi.
 5.1 sqmi of it are land and 0.9 sqmi of it (14.95%) are water.